wagga40/Zircolite/Readme.md

 ## Requirements / Installation

+Python 3.8 minimum is required.
 You can install dependencies with : `pip3 install -r requirements.txt`

 The use of [evtx_dump](https://github.com/omerbenamram/evtx) is **optional but required by default (because it is for now much faster)**, If you do not want to use it you have to use the `--noexternal` option.
 The tool is provided if you clone the Zircolite repository (the official repository is [here](https://github.com/omerbenamram/evtx)).
 For Apple M1 computers, the `--noexternal` option is preferred.